Brutto13/SysView/README.md

 ## External dependencies
 This project requires an LibreHardwareMonitorLib (version 0.9.4.0) project in dll-container file.
-If you are downloading release this is included to application automatically
+If you are downloading release this is included by the installer.

 ### CPU Information
 Application shows following CPU Information (package and per-core)